Iran vows revenge after the killing of its top leader and trades strikes with Israel in widening war

 Araghchi, Iran’s foreign minister, blamed such strikes on the U.S. and Israel for starting the war.
 He said he had spoken to his counterparts in the Gulf countries and urged them to pressure the U.S. and Israel to end it.

-Israel’s Defense Minister Israel Katz said Sunday that Israel will have “a non-stop air train” of strikes against Iranian military and leadership targets.
-The U.S. military said it had struck an Iranian warship at a port on the Gulf of Oman that was now sinking.
+Israel’s Defense Minister Israel Katz said Israel will have “a nonstop air train” of strikes against Iranian military and leadership targets.

 Flights across the Middle East were disrupted, and air defense fire thudded over Dubai.
 The United Arab Emirates’ commercial capital has long drawn business and expatriates by billing itself as a safe haven in a volatile region.